JanWilczek/wolf-sound-blog/_posts/fx/2022-02-12-simd-in-dsp.md

 I see 3 ways you can embed SIMD instructions in your code

+1. **Auto-vectorization.** In certain situations, compilers themselves can be smart enough to vectorize code written without vector instructions.
 1. **Using assembly commands.** One can write entire software in assembly or use just `asm` blocks in C or C++ programming language.
 2. **Intrinsic functions.** Processor manufacturers typically provide C functions that execute the dedicate processor instructions (or their combination) under the hood.
 The programmer must simply include relevant headers and compile their programs with dedicated compiler options.